UW Bioengineering Graduate Admissions

 International candidates who do not meet English proficiency standards (as determined by the UW Graduate School) are required to take the TOEFL or other UW-approved English language proficiency exam.
-Details about English proficiency exams and who qualifies to waive this requirement are available in the UW Graduate School Memorandum No. 8.
+The Department does not accept English language proficiency scores below the scores listed on the following website: UW Graduate School Memorandum No. 8.
+Details about English proficiency exams and who qualifies to waive this requirement can also be found on this website.

-International candidates who are not scheduled to earn Bachelor’s, Master’s or PhD degrees from US or UW Graduate School Memorandum No. 8 approved English speaking institutions prior to matriculation into a UW graduate program must submit official TOEFL scores (or other UW-approved English language proficiency exams), less than 2 years old, directly from ETS to the department.
+International candidates who will not earn Bachelor’s, Master’s or PhD degrees from US or UW Graduate School Memorandum No. 8 approved English speaking institutions prior to matriculation into a UW graduate program must submit official TOEFL scores (or other UW-approved English language proficiency exams), less than 2 years old, directly from ETS to the department.
 TOEFL (or other UW-approved English language proficiency exams) must be valid and two (2) years old or less as of the date the application is submitted.
 An international candidate’s application will not be considered “complete” unless the department receives the official English language proficiency exam score by the application deadline.
 Please use institutional code 4854; no department code is required.
-Official scores must be received by 11:59PM (PST) December 2, 2013 (NOTE: The deadline has been extended due to the Thanksgiving holiday).
+Official scores must be received by 11:59PM (PST) December 2, 2014.

 International candidates who will earn a Bachelor’s, Master’s or PhD degree from a US or UW Graduate School Memorandum No. 8 approved English speaking intuition prior to matriculation into a UW graduate program do not have to complete the English proficiency exam requirement.
 Such candidates are instructed to select the TOEFL exam option on their application and enter an exam date that is later than the anticipated graduation date.
 Candidates should not register for the TOEFL though ETS.
 Candidates do not need to enter TOEFL exam scores.
 Once the candidate’s degree is earned and posted on the official transcript, the English language proficiency requirement will be removed from the application.